 HTML, CSS, and Web Development Practices: Past, Present, and Future

-The following is the more detailed alternative version of today’s talk at Teaching the Web, Potsdam (a German version is available as well).
+The following is the more detailed alternative version of today’s talk at Teaching the Web, Potsdam.
 While blog posts occasionally get updated, this one might not.

 The Ideal World

 Figure: Shiny, maintainable web development world.
-Structure, presentation, and behavior all separated except for some minor overlap with respect to integration (style sheet references in HTML documents, for instance) and interfaces (scripts manipulating documents in a wise manner, for instance).
+Structure, presentation, and behavior all separated except for some minor overlap with respect to integration (style sheet references in HTML documents, for instance) and interfaces (scripts manipulating documents in a smart manner).

 The Past (1990-1999)